HariniRR/Learning_Java/README.md

 Welcome to my Java Practice Repository!
 This is where I’m learning and improving my Java skills by writing code, solving problems, and building mini-projects.
 The goal is to understand the core concepts of Java through hands-on practice with Eclipse IDE 😊.
-I’m currently working on key Java topics regularly and adding new examples and practice files as I learn.
+I’m currently working on the Java topics regularly and adding new tasks and practice files as I learn.
 This repository will keep growing with my progress and learning journey.

 ---